-The survey in 2019 will be based on the research vessels YS1, YS2 and YS3 from May to June (Figure 1) and the research vessel KY7 from August to September (Figure 1).
+The survey in 2019 will be based on the research vessels YS2 and tentatively KY7 (Figure 1).

-Research vessels YS1, YS2, YS3 and KY7 are equipped with a top barrel platform (TOP), independent observer platform (IOP) and upper bridge.
+Both YS2 and KY7 are equipped with a top barrel platform (TOP), independent observer platform (IOP) and upper bridge.
 The ICR research data collecting system is set on the vessel.
-Specifications of the vessels are shown in Table 1.
+Specifications of the vessel are shown in Table 1.